 1. Navigate to Configuration -> Site Configuration -> Add-Ins -> LinguistNow_Chat.zip -> Profile Access.

-2. For each profile that will use the add-in, set the relevant Server Configuration Properties as described below.
-If you are using built-in locales and your agents speak English, only Site_ConsumerId and Site_LinguistNowLogin need to be set manually.
+2. For each profile that will use the add-in, enable the add-in and set the relevant Server Configuration Properties as described below.
+If you are using built-in locales and your agents speak English, only Site_LinguistNowLogin need to be set manually.
 Your Language I/O Representative should have sent you a partial list of Server Configuration Properties - the rest can be left as their default.

 AgentLanguage and CustomerLanguage: These affect the color of the agent and customer language translations of the chat messages.
 You can use any color name from this list.

 CombineIncidentsAfterChat: This lets message translations be added to the chat transcript at the end of the chat.
 If it is disabled, the translations will be stored in a separate incident (if disabled, complete "Optional Step: Import Chat Incidents Report" above).

 LegacyConsoleMode: This is a workaround for combining/relating the chat transcripts for agents using the Legacy Console.
 Only check this option if the agents are using the Legacy Console.
 Use of the Enhanced Console is strongly suggested because the Legacy Console is deprecated.

 All Site properties are unique to your OSC instance and must be set the same for every profile.
 Using different values for these will prevent Language I/O Chat from working.

 IncidentLocaleField: This should be left as default if you are using built-in locales.
 Otherwise, see "Optional Step: Set Up Custom Locales" above.

 LinguistNowLogin: Your Language I/O Representative will set this value for you, or tell you what it should be.

 LinguistNowUrl: This should be left as https://golinguist.com/linguistnow/resources/ unless otherwise directed.